appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Specification.md

 ---

-## 6.9 Manage Default Accounts on Enterprise Assets and Softwar
+## 6.9 Manage Default Accounts on Enterprise Assets and Software
 ### Description

 Manage default accounts on enterprise assets and software, such as root, administrator, and other pre-configured vendor accounts.
 Example implementations can include: disabling default accounts or making them unusable.